Build a Network

 6. Create Peer Node(s)

 Every network begins with an ordering system channel.
-If you need to add an organization to the application channel, it needs to be added as a system channel member first.
 The policies in the ordering system channel configuration blocks govern the consensus used by the ordering service and define how new blocks are created.

 The system channel also contains the organizations that are the members of the ordering service (orderer organizations) and those allowed to create new channels (consortium organizations).